 The butter, herbs, olive oil and jam are trivial so I didn’t include their costs.

-Total cost - $7.12 or $1.78 per person.
+Total cost – $7.12, which breaks down to, $1.78 per person.
 This meal would have been less expensive if I got the eggs and bread on sale (I didn’t).

 I’m not sure how much most typical fast food meals cost, but I’ve seen signs around town for kid meals that cost $2.00 so I’m guessing an adult meal would be at least $3 or $4.
 That’s about $12 for a family of four, if fast food is really that cheap.
-I’ve also seen signs for $5 meals around town, so my guess is that a meal for a family of four would more run in the $15 range.
+I’ve also seen signs for $5 meals around town, so really, a meal for a family of four would more run in the $15 range.